Tutusaus/Tutusaus.github.io/_projects/WeatherBalloon.md

     </div>
 </div>
 <div class="caption">
-    Some images of the hardware used in the project.
+    Some of the hardware used in the project.
 </div>